-Excel: Remove carriage returns (displayed as tiny boxes) and <br> tags from data in Excel 2003/XP/2000/97
+MS Excel 2003: Remove carriage returns (displayed as tiny boxes) and br tags from data

-Question: In Excel 2003/XP/2000/97, I have data that has carriage returns (displayed as tiny boxes) and <br> tags appearing in the cells.
+Question: In Microsoft Excel 2003/XP/2000/97, I have data that has carriage returns (displayed as tiny boxes) and <br> tags appearing in the cells.
 I want to be able to remove these characters, but keep the rest of the text intact.
 How can I do this?

-Answer: You should be able to remove these characters using the substitute function in Excel.
+Answer: You should be able to remove these characters using the SUBSTITUTE function in Excel.

-Let's take a look at an example.
+Let's look at an example.

 Download Excel spreadsheet (as demonstrated below)